+Figure 46 – Code for unsuccessful outcome of procurement initiation at lot level

 For entire initiation (tender)

 A negative character of a procurement under the entire initiation (procurement process) is reflected with tender.status: unsuccessful, where the initiation is closed in a negative way due to a lack of submissions for pre-qualification or tenders for evaluation, or where all the tenders were rejected.
 The details of a negative closure are reflected in tender.statusDetails.